NoahHusain/Aloompa-Interview/README.md

 # Aloompa-Interview

-GraphQL API Assignment for Aloompa.
+GraphQL API assignment for Aloompa interview.

 ## Description

-This is a GraphQL API that was created as a way to practice and learn GraphQL for a take home assignment from a company.
-The goal of this was to create a GraphQL API that could complete all the listed objective given to me by the comapny.
+This is a GraphQL API that was created as a way to practice and learn GraphQL for a take home assignment from Aloompa.
+The goal of this was to create a GraphQL API that could complete all the listed objective given to me by the Aloompa.

 ## Getting Started